MysteryPancake/Houdini-Fun/README.md

 ## Be careful with typecasting

 I used to do this to generate random velocities between -0.5 and 0.5.
-See if you can spot the problem.
+See if you can spot the problem:

 ```js
 v@v = rand(i@ptnum) - 0.5;